To become a leading teaching, learning and resource center of China for students, educators, community groups, civic organizations, and businesses.

 Rongyao Wen 温荣耀: Associate Director

-Professor Wen is the director of the College Foreign Language Division at Hebei University in China.
+Professor Wen is the director of the College of Foreign Languages at Hebei University in China.
 His specialties include applied linguistics and American culture.
-Professor Wen is also a member of the higher Education Foreign Language Advisory Committee of the Department of Education in China.
+Professor Wen is also a member of the Higher Education Foreign Language Advisory Committee of the Ministry of Education in China.

 Gang Wang 王刚: Mandarin Instructor